jmccall2/CS460_EHB_Simulation_Environment/README.md

 * Grey out park gear when appropriate.
 * Grey out speed changing when simulation is running.
 * Add popup graph pane that can pane graphs on data gathered from the simulation.
+* Tie in sounds (if set) into the click/unclick of the button.

 GUI/Animation:
 * Add pressure bars to the speed/pressure values being reported.